meiyor/ABATech_AI_test/README.md

  <img src="https://github.com/meiyor/ABATech_AI_test/blob/main/images/scatter_plot_age_delay_time.png" width="800" height="450">

- The effect observed after pairing the features between them force us to look for more features or features extracted statistically
+The effect observed after pairing the features between them, force us to look for more features or features extracted statistically to obtain a potential good    performance in the **satisfied** and **dissatisfied** distributions decoding.
+We will discuss in the following section that consists in the evaluation of three classifiers/models suchas **logistic** linear, linear **SVM**, and a two hidden-layer **Neural Network**, each of this model was evaluated following the original features and features generated from the original on statistical maps provided by [scikit-learn](https://scikit-learn.org) package in Python.

+# Models Evaluation